 - Establishing the cause and effect relationship is not possible because the researcher cannot manipulate the variables

-3) Participant observations
+3) Participant observation

-The researcher interacts with other members of the group freely, participates in their activities, studies their behavior and acquires a different way of life.
+In participant observation, The researcher interacts with other members of the group freely, participates in their activities, studies their behavior and acquires a different way of life.
 Participant observation can be overt or covert.

 Advantages of Participant Observation methods